sirv/slate/source/includes/api/methods/getFilesMeta.md

 }
 ```

-Use this API method to get all file meta fields at once.
+Get all the meta for a file, in a single request.
+Unlike the API methods for getting meta title, description, tags and product data, this API method will return all meta data, making it the fastest and easiest way to get meta via the API.
+(You can also get file meta simply by requesting a file URL with ?info appended - <a href="https://demo.sirv.com/example.jpg?info">example</a>)

 ### Query string